AmeliaRabanillo/musala-money-manager-react/README.md

 Requirements
-*You should have the backend (money-manager-api) running *A modern web browser, except microsoft Edge which is not compatible with some dependencies *npm
+1. You should have the backend (money-manager-api) running
+2. A modern web browser, except Microsoft Edge which is not compatible with some dependencies 3.npm

 Instructions
 1. Clone this repo or download it